platformsh/platformsh-docs/docs/src/golive/steps/subdomains.md

 description: "How to handle multiple subdomains on different projects."
 ---

 If you want to host multiple projects off of the same domain name, such as `foo.example.com` and `bar.example.com`, you will need to register an additional DNS record to make that possible.
-If you do not, the second project you try to create will reject your domain.
+If you do not, you will recieve an error when trying to add the second subdomain to its own project.

 ## Quick solution